 What is Giardia?

-As mentioned above, Giardia duodenalis, also know scientifically with other names such as G.intestinalis or G. lambila , is a parasitic infectious disease caused by a protozan parasitewith several genotypes, which can affect several species, commonly dogs and cats [1].
-The most common protozoan genotype that appears in dogs is C and D, and its symptoms can be compared to human's "travelling diarrhea".
+As mentioned above, Giardia duodenalis, also known scientifically by other names such as G.intestinalis or G. lamblia, is a parasitic infectious disease caused by a protozoan parasite with several genotypes, which can affect several species, commonly dogs and cats[1].
+The most common protozoan genotypes that appear in dogs are C and D, and their symptoms can be compared to human's "traveler's diarrhea".

-Giardia can live in an infected dog's gut in a fragile form, or outdoors in enclosed water or feces, where this parasite can in fact survive several months.
-According to The Canadian Veterinary Journal most cases occur in dogs of under one year of age[2], with 73% of cases occurring in puppies, those living in kennels, breeders and research facilities the most prone to catching this parasite [3].
+Giardia can live in an infected dog's gut in a fragile form or outdoors in enclosed water or feces, where this parasite can survive for several months.
+According to The Canadian Veterinary Journal, most cases occur in dogs under one year of age[2], with 73% of cases occurring in puppies.
+Those living in kennels, breeders, and research facilities are the most prone to catching this parasite[3].
+Additionally, environments with high animal turnover, such as shelters, can also be hotspots for Giardia transmission due to the increased likelihood of exposure.

 Giardia contagion in dogs